learn-academy-2022-charlie/week-4-assessment-DavonKenn/interview-questions.md

 3. What is object-oriented programming?
 How is it different than functional programming?

-  Your answer: Object-oriented programming(OOP) is mainly used with other languages like ruby that focus on data and objects.The difference between OOP and functional programming is functional  programming use mostly variables,functions and follows a declarative programming model.
+  Your answer: Object-oriented programming(OOP) is used with other languages like ruby that focus on data and objects.The difference between OOP and functional programming is functional  programming use mostly variables and functions.

   Researched answer:
   Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
 An object can be defined as a data field that has unique attributes and behavior.OOP focuses on the objects that developers want to manipulate rather than the logic required to manipulate them.
 This approach to programming is well-suited for programs that are large, complex and actively updated or maintained.
 This includes programs for manufacturing and design, as well as mobile applications.n functional programming, data cannot be stored in objects, and it can only be transformed by creating functions.